 The Walden School, founded in 1972, is an acclaimed summer music school and festival offering programs that emphasize creative application, specifically through the study of musicianship, improvisation, and composition.
 In residence on the beautiful campus of the Dublin School in Dublin, New Hampshire, the school provides an inspiring retreat-like environment ideal for creative music making.
-The School’s programs include the Young Musicians Program for musicians ages 9 to 18, the Teacher Training Institute for music educators, and the Creative Musicians Retreat for adults.
+The School’s programs include the Young Musicians Program for students ages 9 to 18, the Teacher Training Institute for music educators, and the Creative Musicians Retreat for adults.

 At Walden’s Creative Musicians Retreat (CMR), participants take classes (including courses in The Walden School Musicianship Course), sing in chorus, write music, and improvise.
-Participants are exposed to a variety of Walden musicianship materials, including acoustics, drills with intervals and triads, resolving structures, rhythms, solfege and harmonic analysis.
+Participants are exposed to a variety of Walden musicianship materials, including acoustics, drills with intervals and triads, resolving structures, rhythms, solfege, and harmonic analysis.
 Classes also include topics in contemporary music, computer music and applied skills (conducting, improvisation and more).
 Participants have the opportunity to write for and work with a resident ensemble, and everyone participates in two Composers Forums, which provides the opportunity to hear brand new music and discuss it with the performers, composers, visiting artists, faculty and the workshop’s Composer-in-Residence.

 The Walden School Teacher Training Institute (TTI) offers unique professional development opportunities to help music educators sharpen their musicianship skills, enrich their teaching with imaginative activities, and more effectively guide the creative voices of their students.
-Weekend workshops and weeklong intensives are designed for composers, college professors, public and private school music teachers, and private instructors interested in learning proven methods for introducing or further developing composition and improvisation activities in the classroom or studio.
-Interactive sessions with master teachers include daily classes in musicianship, computer music, solfege, rhythms, and improvisation and provide participants with innovative ideas and specific teaching tools based upon an original music pedagogy, initially developed by Grace Newsom Cushman, that has had proven success for more than 50 years.
+Weekend workshops and week-long intensives are designed for composers, college professors, public and private school music teachers, and private instructors interested in learning proven methods for introducing or further developing composition and improvisation activities in the classroom or studio.
+Interactive sessions with master teachers include daily classes in musicianship, computer music, solfege, rhythms, and improvisation, and provide participants with innovative ideas and specific teaching tools based upon an original music pedagogy, initially developed by Grace Newsom Cushman, that has had proven success for more than 50 years.